bpbond/R-data-picarro/R-data-picarro.md

 Specific examples:

-* `cars`: for each speed, what's the farthest distance traveled?
-* `iris`: how many samples were taken from each species?
+* `gapminder`: what's the year of maximum GDP for each country?
 * `babynames`: what's the most common name over time?